IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 {::include linktypes.md}

-### Guidance for Designated Experts {#sec-de}
+### Guidance for Registration

-When processing a request for an allocation, the Designated Experts will encourage the requester to provide a specification at a stable URL.
+When processing a request for an allocation, the requester will be asked to provide a specification at a stable URL.
-There is no requirement for a specification, but often review of the specification allows the Designated Expert to determine if the allocation actually is a duplicate of another specification.
+There is no requirement for a specification.

 When the contents of the link type can contain an IPv4 or IPv6 header, then the octets between the beginning of the link type and the IP header needs to be clearly specified.

 Specifications that are not publicly available, but which may be obtained via liaison agreements (such as to ITU-T, 3GPP, IEEE, etc.) are acceptable particularly if the specification document will be public eventually, but are discouraged.
-For other documents, the Designated Expert will need use their judgement, or consult the OPSAWG or an Area Director.

-LinkTypes for which specifications are not publicly available may have values allocated within the FCFS range.
+It is acceptable to register LinkTypes for which specifications are not publicly available.
 This includes specifications that might be subject to a security classification.
 The minimal requirement is to provide a contact person for that link type.